Theocat321/SciPy/README.md

 If there is any suggestion feel free to let me know!
 [Email](adamo.mark25@gmail.com)

-Please see my home page to see more of what i have been up to [Home Page](https://github.com/Theocat321/)<br>
+Please see my home page to see more of what i have been up to<br>
+[Home Page](https://github.com/Theocat321/)<br>
 [Main project from this knowledge](https://github.com/Theocat321/CarPriceClassifier)